tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is a key cost advantage of moving to the AWS Cloud?
 A: You can provision what you need and scale on demand.

 - Q: What is the best tool for an organization to compare the cost of running on-premises to using the AWS Cloud?
-A: TCO Calculator (there is such a tool?)
+A: The TCO Calculator can be used to estimate the savings when comparing the AWS Cloud to an on-premises environment

 - Q: Which AWS support plan comes with a Technical Account Manager (TAM) A: Enterprise